Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Construction of supermodes

-where $\Lambda_i$ is the $i$th eigenvalue of $G^{(1)}_{ij}$.
+where $\Lambda_i$ is the $i$th eigenvalue of $G^{(1)}_{ij}$; in this paper, eigenvalues are ordered in decreasing magnitude.
 This Hamiltonian describes a series of independent squeezing terms in the supermodes $\hat S_i$, in agreement with the physics obtained by Ref.~\cite{Patera2010} for an SPOPO below threshold after a supermode decomposition.
-By adding the nonlinear Lindblad operators written in the form \eqref{eq:nl-lindblads-RT}, that same economical description of the physics can be smoothly interpolated into the nonlinear above-threshold regime.